schombert/Project-Alice/docs/save_file_formats.md

 ### How to manually serialize information found outside the data container

 If you add information to the game state that needs to persist for more than just a single session, and that information is *not* stored in the data container (and given the appropriate `save` or `scenario` tag), then you need to add it to either the data we store for the scenario or the data we store for save games.
 In either case, the functions for saving and loading the data are implemented in `serialization.cpp`.
-We only support trivial serialization of two kinds of objects: (1) those that can be trivally moved with `memcpy` (so without requiring work to be done in the constructor or destructor, and which do not contain any pointers), or (2) `vector`s of such objects.
+We only support trivial serialization of two kinds of objects: (1) those that can be trivially moved with `memcpy` (so without requiring work to be done in the constructor or destructor, and which do not contain any pointers), or (2) `vector`s of such objects.
 In the case of (1) you need to add the following three items:
 - add `sz += sizeof(state.my_new_variable);` to the function that calculates the size (in bytes) required to store all of the data
 - add `ptr_in = memcpy_serialize(ptr_in, state.my_new_variable);` at some point into the function that writes the bytes we want to serialize out, and
 - add `ptr_in = memcpy_deserialize(ptr_in, state.my_new_variable);` into the function that reads data from the raw bytes in the same relative position at which you placed the previous line in its function.
 (Make life easy for yourself: just add your new items at the end of the function in both cases, trivially insuring that they will be stored and read at the same relative position.)